seanhmccune/wfhb_log_app/README.md

 or this: [otha helpful stuff] (https://www.youtube.com/watch?v=oFYyTZwMyAg)

 The basic idea is this:<br>
+* Pull from the master branch

+        $ git pull origin master

 * Make a new branch - To create a new branch via the command line is supereasy.